The MISP: sexual and reproductive health standards in humanitarian response

 At the same time that, for many people, the MISP is too brief and insufficient, for others it is too ambitious and far removed from reality.

-Some consider that there are not enough elements to cover all sexual and reproductive health needs in humanitarian contexts.
-What about sex education?
-What about pregnancy monitoring and prenatal visits?
-What about support for menstrual hygiene management?
-What about cervical cancer or fertility problems?
-Other experts, however, criticize that MISP has covered so many objectives that it is no longer minimal or realistic for certain contexts.
-They argue that in the midst of the insecurity and chaos of a humanitarian emergency, one must prioritize.
-They also point out that this must be done based on scientific evidence, people's rights, and what is acceptable and feasible as action in the early days of a crisis response.
-They also criticize that the latest update of the MISP did not take into account the voice of some key actors.
+Some argue that key elements are missing to cover all sexual and reproductive health needs in humanitarian settings.
+What about sexual education?
+And antenatal care and prenatal visits?
+Or menstrual health and menstrual hygiene management?
+And cervical cancer or fertility problems?
+Others, however, criticise that the MISP has covered so many objectives that it is no longer minimum or realistic for certain contexts.
+They argue that amid the insecurity and chaos of a humanitarian emergency, prioritisation is essential.
+They also point out that this must be done based on scientific evidence, people's rights, and what is acceptable and feasible as action in the first days of a crisis response.
+They further criticise that the voices of some key actors were not taken into account in the latest MISP update.

-MISP today falls far short of what should be a comprehensive package of health and reproductive services for stable contexts.
-However, there is also no consensus that it represents what is feasible or truly prioritized to reduce the excess of preventable sexual and reproductive health-related morbidity and mortality in the initial response to any humanitarian emergency.
-Despite being proposed as an indivisible "minimum package," this remains more an aspirational goal than a reality, in which the imposition of a adaptation to each humanitarian crisis and to each phase of its evolution.
+The MISP today falls short of what a comprehensive sexual and reproductive health services package should look like in stable settings.
+However, there is also no consensus that it represents what is feasible or truly prioritised to reduce the excess of avoidable morbidity and mortality related to sexual and reproductive health in the initial response to any humanitarian emergency.
+Despite being proposed as an indivisible "minimum package", this remains more an aspirational goal than a reality, in which adaptation to each humanitarian crisis and each phase of its evolution continues to prevail.

 External links